guidias1212/road_to_fullstack/03_BACK-END/03_Other_Languages/01_Java/08_relational_databases/06_SQL/README.md

 | country | Code, Name, Continent, Region, SurfaceArea, IndepYear, Population, LifeExpectancy, GNP, GNPOId, LocalName, GovernmentForm, HeadOfState, Capital, Code2 |
 | countrylanguage | CountryCode, Language, IsOfficial, Percentage |

+Some important SQL command lines are given by:

 **SELECT:**

 The SELECT statement is used to select data from a database.
 The data returned is stored in a result table, called the result-set.